Ckblck/Core/README.md

 ---

 > This **README** was created to explain some project-related features that might be difficult to understand at first.
-If you think a new change you have made might need explicit explanation, don't mind to extend this **README**.
+If you think a new change you have made might need explicit explanation, don't mind extending this **README**.